-Plaque leads to Tartar.
-Tartar leads to Gingivitis from irritation.
+Plaque leads to tartar.
+Tartar leads to gingivitis from irritation.
 Gingivitis leads to infections and abscess teeth.
-Infections lead to Tooth Loss!!
+Infections lead to tooth loss.

-This timeline is important because once tartar is present; most pets have to undergo anesthesia, dental cleaning, and polishing to remove.
+This timeline is important because once tartar is present, most pets have to undergo anesthesia, dental cleaning, and polishing to remove it.
 Our focus needs to be on plaque prevention and removal.
-We can kill plaque bacteria with oral sprays, water treatments, and brushing and this prevents tartar.
-Plaque takes 3-5 days to calcify so if we have the time frame, we need to do a good job of killing plaque 2-3 times a week.
+We can kill plaque bacteria with oral sprays, water treatments, and brushing.
+Killing the plaque will help prevent tartar buildup.
+Because plaque takes 3 to 5 days to calcify, we need to kill it 2 to 3 times a week.
 Water treatments and oral treatments are both helpful.
 Once the plaque is killed, dry food chewing and brushing can easily remove it.

-- VET BASICS® Enzymatic Dental Chews for dogs is veterinarian recommended for daily use in fighting plaque and tartar build-up.
-The new enzymatic technology in these chews combined with the natural scrubbing texture of rawhide work to remove plaque from canine teeth while controlling tartar build-up.
+- VET BASICS® Enzymatic Dental Chews for dogs is veterinarian recommended for daily use in fighting plaque and tartar buildup.
+The new enzymatic technology in these chews combined with the natural scrubbing texture of rawhide work to remove plaque from canine teeth while controlling tartar buildup.
 The enzymatic action also controls the bacteria that cause bad doggy breath.
 These tasty chews are an easy first step toward a lifetime of great dental health for dogs and can be used safely with other dental products to optimize oral health.
 For cats, feed C.E.T.® HEXtra® Chews daily or give them hard kibble or biscuit daily.

 - Brush their teeth twice a week.
 Brush in a circular motion with a Chlorhexidine toothpaste, like C.E.T.® Toothpaste.
 We recommend the C.E.T.® Toothbrush Kit which includes toothpaste, a dual-ended brush, and a fingerbrush.

 - Avoid table scraps and high calorie sweet treats that feed plaque bacteria and promote buildup.
-Sweet treats destroy your pet’s waistline, as well as their teeth.
+Sweet treats destroy your pet’s waistline as well as their teeth.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
-Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.
+Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical